mostlybob/csharp-sparkpost/README.md

 #### Special Note about ```Async```

-By defeault, this library uses .Net 4.5's ```Async``` functionality for better performance  ([read more here](https://msdn.microsoft.com/en-us/library/hh191443.aspx)).
+By default, this library uses .Net 4.5's ```Async``` functionality for better performance  ([read more here](https://msdn.microsoft.com/en-us/library/hh191443.aspx)).
 This requires knowledge and execution of the async/await behavior in C#.
 If you're noticing what seems to be weird behavior, or MVC action hangs, or anything of that nature, just switch your client to ```Sync``` and you'll get the expected (but blocking) behavior.